Located in Chandler, Arizona | 480-963-2550 | Contact Us

-Our Primary class (3-6 yrs) is a bilingual classroom.
+Our Pri-Primary and Primary class (2-6 yrs) is a bilingual classroom.
 Because of the nature of Montessori with individual instruction and curriculum catered to each student’s progress, the percentage of English/Spanish may vary depending on the student.
 Overall, on average, 50% of the child’s work is in Spanish and 50% in English.
 It is vital that the students learn all subjects in both languages in Primary since this is the sensitive period for language development.
 Typically, a child learns to read in English first, then in Spanish.
 However, there are exceptions, and the teachers will assess each child to determine his or her reading needs.
 The emphasis here in Spanish is teaching the children vocabulary in preparation for speaking and reading, and continuing to foster confidence in interactions with teachers in Spanish.

 Our overall teaching philosophy is that each teacher teaches primarily in her native language.
 In addition to individual work, there are 2 group circle times in each class that include songs, storytime and group lessons - 1 in Spanish and 1 in English each day.
 It takes approximately 6 years of bilingual education for a student to become fully bilingual (fluent in both English and Spanish).

 WHAT IS THE BEST AGE TO INTRODUCE A CHILD TO ANOTHER LANGUAGE?

 The earlier a child learns a new language, the better.
 Studies have shown that children who learn a new language before the age of five are able to learn with the same part of the brain used in speaking their mother tongue.
 Younger children do not have inhibitions and can learn to speak a second language naturally, and with native pronunciation.